Today’s AAA National Average $3.262

 Do vehicles designed to run on regular gas benefit from premium?

 If you’re one of the 16.5 million U.S. drivers who has used premium fuel despite the vehicle manufacturer’s recommendation, press that 87 octane button and save yourself some money.
 AAA’s analysis found that there is no benefit to using premium fuel in vehicles designed to run on regular gas or that recommend, but do not require, premium gasoline.

 AAA tested regular and premium gasoline in vehicles designed to operate on regular-grade fuel.
 The laboratory testing found no significant improvement in horsepower, fuel economy or emissions, suggesting the practice of using premium gasoline when it’s not required for the vehicle offers no advantage.

 The costs add up quickly.
-Drivers unnecessarily used premium gasoline in their vehicles more than 270 million times in the past year, at a cost of $2.1 billion.
 A better option, according to AAA’s studies, would be to use a fuel that meets TOP TIER™ standards, which results in 19 times fewer engine deposits.
 Such deposits decrease vehicle performance and reduce fuel economy.